The White Waiver: When Your Insurance Company Asks You to Keep Settlement Talks Secret

 When a settlement offer is admitted under the bad faith exception, section 1152(b) also provides that — at the request of either party — evidence of any other offer or counteroffer to compromise the same claim shall also be admissible.
 This prevents cherry-picking: if one offer comes in, all offers come in, giving the jury the complete picture.

 Evidence Code Sections 1115–1128govern mediation confidentiality.
 Section 1119 provides broad protection for communications made “for the purpose of, in the course of, or pursuant to, a mediation.”
-This is a statutory protection, not a contractual one, and it is in some respects more robust than a White waiver.
+This is a statutory protection, not a contractual one, and it is in some respects stronger than a White waiver.
 However, as the court noted in Wimsatt v.
 Superior Court(2007) 152 Cal.App.4th 137, communications that occur in “the regular course of litigation” — even during the same time period as a mediation — may not qualify for mediation confidentiality.
 And section 1123(d) expressly provides that mediation agreements are admissible when used to show “fraud, duress, or illegality.”

 Insurance Code Section 790.03(h) defines unfair claims settlement practices, including failing to attempt in good faith to effectuate prompt, fair, and equitable settlements of claims in which liability has become reasonably clear.
 This statute provides an independent basis for admitting evidence of settlement conduct, regardless of any White waiver.